openlawteam/tribute-contracts/docs/adapters/Ragequit.md

      * @param memberAddr The member address that wants to burn the units and/or loot.
      * @param unitsToBurn The amount of units of the member that must be converted into funds.
      * @param lootToBurn The amount of loot of the member that must be converted into funds.
-     * @param initialTotalSharesAndLoot The sum of units and loot before internal transfers.
+     * @param initialTotalUnitsAndLoot The sum of units and loot before internal transfers.
      * @param tokens The array of tokens that the funds should be sent to.
      * @param bank The bank extension.
      */
-    function _burnShares(
+    function _burnUnits(
         address memberAddr,
         uint256 unitsToBurn,
         uint256 lootToBurn,
-        uint256 initialTotalSharesAndLoot,
+        uint256 initialTotalUnitsAndLoot,
         address[] memory tokens,
         BankExtension bank
     ) internal